broadinstitute/flipbook/form_schema_examples/README.md

 - `inputLabel`: the label to display ahead of this question (defaults to `columnName`).
 This can be plain text or html.
 - `choices`: required if `type` is `radio`.
 The value should be a list of dictionaries where each dictionary has a `value` and `label` key that represent a choice available to the user.
    The `label` will be shown in the form, while the `value` will be recorded in the output TSV file if the user selects this choice.
 The label can be plain text or html.
+- `size`: if `type` is `text`, the value should be an integer representing the width of the text input box.
+- `newLine`: will add new line(s) after this question.
+The value should be an integer representing how many new lines to add.

 ### Examples: